 “Dear Sierra: An Open Letter To California Fourth Graders” http://badndns.blogspot.com/2015/ by Professor Deborah A. Miranda.
 Click here for more about alternatives to the Mission Project.

 An Indigenous Peoples’ History of the United States for Young People, by Roxanne Dunbar-Ortiz and Adapted by Jean Mendoza and Debbie Reese

 The following well researched historical fiction books offer the native perspective in the Mission Era:

 Mission The Birth of California, The Death of a Nation, by Margaret Wyman.
 (This book is about the Kumeyyay experience during the mission years.)

 Lands of our Ancestors Book 1, by Gary Robinson.
 (This is the story of a Chumash tribe’s experience when the Spanish priests and soldiers arrive and the devastating consequences.)
 A Teacher’s Guide is available to accompany the book and provides a variety of standards based appropriate activities across the curriculum.
 Resources-Lands of our Ancestors Books

 Many 4th grade teachers use Island of the Blue Dolphins by Scott O’Dell as a class literature study during the Native American unit of study.
-As a follow up, consider reading Dear Miss Karana by Eric Elliott.
-This engaging story is told by a ten year old Native American girl living on a reservation and attending a reservation school in Southern California.
+Please read: A Critical Look at O’Dell’s Island of the Blue Dolphins by Dr. Debbie Reese (Nambé Pueblo).
+Consider Dear Miss Karana by Eric Elliott.
+This engaging story is told by a present day ten year old Native American girl living on a reservation and attending a reservation school in Southern California.
 The story links the the life of Karana, the lone woman, and the native world today.
 This story is a rich resource of native culture and language and connects the past with the present.
-Also see: A Critical Look at O’Dell’s Island of the Blue Dolphins by Dr. Debbie Reese (Nambé Pueblo).